LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ```

 ## 3.4 Persistence layer configuration
-The IBM FHIR server allows deployers to select a persistence layer implementation that fits their needs.
+The IBM FHIR Server allows deployers to select a persistence layer implementation that fits their needs.
 Currently, the server includes a JDBC persistence layer which supports Apache Derby, IBM Db2, and PostgreSQL.
 However, Apache Derby is not recommended for production usage.

-The FHIR server is delivered with a default configuration that is already configured to use the JDBC persistence layer implementation with an Embedded Derby database.
+The IBM FHIR Server is delivered with a default configuration that is already configured to use the JDBC persistence layer implementation with an Embedded Derby database.
 This provides the easiest out-of-the-box experience since it requires very little setup.
 The sections that follow in this chapter will focus on how to configure the JDBC persistence layer implementation with either Embedded Derby or Db2.

 ### 3.4.1 Configuring the JDBC persistence layer
 #### 3.4.1.1 Database preparation